How Do I Shred My Personal Documents?

 Staples and other big box stores offer document shredding as another mean to get revenue, it is not their bread and butter and they hire 3rd party to do the service so document custody is an issue here because who knows how many hands will be involved from the time of document drop off to shredding.

 The staff is not vetted on a regular basis, the criminal background checks are done at the hiring stage and not on a regular basis as required by most professional shredding service companies.
 Our documents were to be left in a 96-gallon bin that we have no idea how often it would be shredded or have access to it, other customers may reach out and get my documents.
 Who knows!

 How To Shred Personal Documents

-After a little more research I discovered Neighborhood Parcel of Tewksbury MA, they offered the security and peace of mind we were looking for, they took full custody of our documents and ensured that the shredding is done at end of day and provided us with a Notarized certificate of destruction.
+After a little more research I discovered Neighborhood Parcel of Tewksbury MA, they offered the security and peace of mind we were looking for, took full custody of our documents and ensured that the shredding is done at end of the day, and provided us with a Notarized certificate of destruction.
 We paid 89¢ / lbs, a little more than Staples or FedEx Office but we received a professional shredding service that was worth it.
 Our friends at Shredit and Iron Mountain wanted to charge us $385 for the same shredding job we paid a lot less for.

 After weighing our bag at the store, we came in around 100 Lbs, which cost us less than $90.00 Not bad for the huge stack that we had.
-So here how to book the service and ask questions, call them (978)636-0301
+So here is how to book the service and ask questions, call them at (978)636-0301